Brendan Maclean: "House of Air"

 On 30 January 2017, Maclean uploaded an explicit short film accompanying his song "House of Air" to YouTube.
 The video went viral for its depictions of gay sexual acts including fisting, piss play, and scat play.
 The video was later removed from YouTube for breaching its terms of service, but is available on Vimeo as of June 2025.

 House of Air won a Berlin Music Video Award and gained entry to SXSW 2018 Midnight Shorts.
 Huffington Post and New York included "House of Air" in their Best Music Videos of 2017, the latter including a warning, "This video should not be viewed in any public setting."

 Acting

-Maclean appears as Ewing Klipspringer in the Baz Luhrmann adaptation of The Great Gatsby (2013).
+Maclean is Ewing Klipspringer in the Baz Luhrmann adaptation of The Great Gatsby.

 Maclean starred as Eli in the ABC Television comedy, Fucking Adelaide alongside Pamela Rabe, Kate Box, and Tilda Cobham-Hervey.
 It screened at the 2017 Adelaide Film Festival and later on ABC Television and iview.
-The series was picked up internationally by Amazon Prime in 2025, the New York Times calling it a "a brisk and juicy Australian family drama."

 In 2022, Maclean played the title roles in the Australian premiere production of Jekyll & Hyde: The Musical.
 He received widely positive reviews for his performance.
-The production won Best Musical Direction in the Sydney Theatre Awards 2022.

 Maclean is Possum, a prison kitchen hand, in How to Make Gravy, a 2024 feature film inspired by the Paul Kelly song of the same name.